Why NASA’s next rockets might say Budweiser on the side

 "As NASA looks toward the future of private-sector space stations, it's vital to explore these kinds of innovative commercial concepts to ensure that the U.S. maintains an ongoing presence is low Earth orbit,” said Mike Gold, the chairman of the new NASA committee.

-That idea to privatize the International Space Station has run into opposition from Congress, who said the United States shouldn't cede control of an asset that it has invested nearly $100 billion in.
+That idea to privatize the International Space Station has run into opposition from Congress, which said the United States shouldn't cede control of an asset in which it has invested nearly $100 billion.

+He added, “But I guess this is the world we live in now. ”

-Michael Lopez-Alegria, also a former NASA astronaut, said that by endorsing products, NASA could end up competing against a growing commercial sector that is trying to open up space for the masses.
+Michael Lopez-Alegria, another former NASA astronaut, said that by endorsing products, NASA could end up competing against a growing commercial sector that is trying to open up space for the masses.

-“First Man,” the film starring Ryan Gosling as Neil Armstrong, is going to hit theaters soon, as interest in the agency is surging.
+“First Man,” the film starring Ryan Gosling as Neil Armstrong, is going to hit theaters soon.
 Last year, NASA collaborated on 143 documentary projects, 41 television programs and 25 feature films with various levels of participation, from providing footage to granting access to NASA facilities.
 Requests to use the NASA logo are “really going gangbusters,” said Bert Ulrich, NASA's multimedia liaison.
 Queries to use the logo on T-shirts and other commercial items used to come in once or twice week, he said.
-Now, on average it’s multiple times a day — and there are NASA-themed apparel made for Target, Old Navy, Lands' End, Coach and H&M.
+Now, on average it’s multiple times a day — and there is NASA-themed apparel made for Target, Old Navy, Lands' End, Coach and H&M.

-NASA has usage guidelines for its so-called “meatball” logo, a blue sphere, stars and a chevron, such as: it “can only appear against a solid, black, white, gray or silver background.”
+NASA has usage guidelines for its so-called “meatball” logo — a blue sphere, stars and a chevron.
+For instance, it “can only appear against a solid, black, white, gray or silver background.”
 But the space agency makes nothing on the sales.

-That, too, would get another look, according to Gold, who said it would look at how the logo is being used “and any changes that might need to be made to further leverage the symbol to encourage space exploration” and promote children to study engineering, science and math.
+That, too, would get another look, according to Gold, who said the agency would look at how the logo is being used “and any changes that might need to be made to further leverage the symbol to encourage space exploration” and encourage children to study engineering, science and math.

 If NASA was able to loosen its restrictions, commercialization and branding could generate significant revenue.
 A study last year by the Science and Technology Policy Institute, a federally funded research and development center, found that a privately run space station could bring in between $455 million to $1.2 billion a year by participating in all sorts of commercial activities, including selling naming rights, allowing films to be shot in space, conducting research and hosting tourists.

 The study estimated that leasing a module of a space station could generate as much as $25 million for 60 days, or more than $416,000 a day.
-It noted that companies pay between $8 million and $13 million to sponsor golf tournaments, and some corporation have paid as much as $20 million for sports stadium naming rights.
-A NASA economic adviser once suggested a boxing match in space — a “Brawl in Free Fall,” he called it — that could become a Pay-Per-View event.
+It noted that companies pay between $8 million and $13 million to sponsor golf tournaments, and some corporation have paid as much as $20 million for naming rights for sports stadiums.
+A NASA economic adviser once suggested a boxing match in space — a “Brawl in Free Fall,” he called it — that could become a pay-per-view event.

 Other countries have been more willing to cash in.